Prospective Members Section

 Thank you for your interest in Eagle EMS.
 We encourage you to explore our site to learn more about our organization and what we do here at Boston College.

-Fill out an Application.
-Directions regarding how to submit your application are contained on the first page of the application pdf.
+If you're already an EMT, fill out an EMT Application.
+Directions regarding how to submit your application are contained on the first page of the application PDF.

 Below is a list of the commonly asked questions from prospective members about our organization.

 Applications for the Fall Semester are due by October 1, 2013.

 Applications will be screened and processed by October 6, 2013.
 Interviews will take place October 6 - 12.

 All accepted applicants will be required to attend an Orientation Session that will take place the day of October 19, 2013, attendance is mandatory.

 What is an EMT?

 In the case of an emergency, medical care must start before the patient enters the hospital.
 EMS, Emergency Medical Services, provides pre-hospital medical care to those who have serious medical injuries or illness and transport those patients who need more definitive care from a hospital staff.
 EMS organizations can be publicly or privately operated, and can be paid or volunteer or a combination of both.
 Generally, EMTs practice at two different levels, basic or paramedic.
 EMT-Basics provide first aid and basic life support to patients, while EMT- Paramedics provide more advanced care including a wider array of medications and advanced life support measures.
 Here at Eagle EMS, our EMTs are trained to the EMT-Basic level, which allows us to deal with almost all types of medical and traumatic emergencies.
 We assist the BCPD and local EMS agencies in providing first response care to the BC campus.